benjaminvatterj/benjaminvatterj.github.io/content/home/about.md

 +++

 # Biography
-I'm a third year Ph.D. student at the economics department of Northwestern University.
-My research interests include competition in health care markets, competition under capacity constraints, and the empirics of choice under unobserved risk.
+I'm a fourth year Ph.D. student at the economics department of Northwestern University.
+My research focuses on the industrial organization of health care markets.